ArinaAznauryan/Plushy-Cafe/README.md

-# Dzvik and Dzukik's cafe
+# Plushy Cafe

 ## About This Project

-  Dzviks and Dzukik's cafe is a 3D mobile simulation game, where you’ll serve adorable animal customers, manage your cafe, and create a cozy experience filled with food, and fluffy friends🐻
+  Plushy Cafe's cafe is a 3D mobile simulation game, where you’ll serve adorable animal customers, manage your cafe, and create a cozy experience filled with food, and fluffy friends🐻

   The project is still under development!
 ---